 Data breached in healthcare could be very damaging to a person.
 If you’ve become the victim of a private healthcare provider data breach, whether it is a breach of your medical records or your financial information, you may suffer financial or emotional harm.
 Under the Data Protection Act 2018, and GDPR, victims of a patient data breach, or an employer data breach could be eligible to claim compensation for the harm they’ve suffered.

-But what is a data breach, how do you know if you could claim, and how would you go about it?
+But what is a data breach, how do you know if you could claim for the impact of a healthcare data breach, and how would you go about it?
 We cover these questions and more in this guide.

-In the sections that follow, we provide detailed guidance on what constitutes a private healthcare provider data breach.
-We explain the role of the Information Commissioner’s Office (ICO) in upholding your data rights and explain what these rights are.
+In the sections that follow, we provide detailed guidance on what constitutes a private healthcare provider data breach and the potential impact of a healthcare data breach.
+We give examples of healthcare data breaches, and explain the role of the Information Commissioner’s Office (ICO) in upholding your data rights.
+We also explain what these rights are.

 In addition to this, we provide examples of action the ICO has taken against those who have breached data protection legislation.
 Further on in this guide, we cover the types of damages you could be eligible to claim, and how we could help you.